guilhermesimoes/guilhermesimoes.github.io/_posts/2024-10-16-making-settimeout-return-number-in-typescript.md

 }
 ```

-This actually took a little more effort than the simple workarounds we were using before, but honestly we were happy with the end result.
-We'd rather our project only include the exact types that we want instead of grabbing everything from `node_modules/@types`.
+This actually took a little more work than the simple workarounds we were using before but it was worth it.
+A notable outcome of these changes was that our `build` and `test` command times improved by about 1 second.
+It's possible that VSCode's auto-completion and auto-import features also improved.
+And honestly, we'd rather our project only include the exact types that we want instead of grabbing everything from `node_modules/@types`.

 [^1]: Another option was to surrender to `NodeJS.Timeout` and use `ReturnType<typeof setTimeout>` instead of `number` everywhere.